PjgZSK/learn/opengl/helloTriangle.md

     before the fragment shaders run, *clipping* is performed.
     clipping discard all fragments that are outside your view, increasing performance
 * fragment shader :
-    *a fragment in opengl is all the data required for opengl to render a single pixel*
+    *a fragment in OpenGL is all the data required for OpenGL to render a single pixel*
     the main purpose of fragment shader is to calculate the final color of a pixel and this
-        is usually the stage where all the advanced opengl effect occur.
+        is usually the stage where all the advanced OpenGL effect occur.
     usually the fragment shader contains data about 3d scene that it can use to calculate the final pixel color(like lights,
         shadows, color of the light and so on.)
 * alpha test and blending :